decentralized-identity/bbs-signature/draft-bbs-signatures.md

 - L is the integer given by ceil((3 * ceil(log2(q))) / 16).
 - INITSALT is the ASCII string "BBS-SIG-KEYGEN-SALT-".

+Outputs:

+- SK, a uniformly random integer such that 0 < SK < q.

 Procedure:

 1. salt = INITSALT

 2. SK = 0